revelaction/mankidown/README.md

 #### Document Tags

-By using the `-t, --tag` flag in the command line, all notes of the markdown file will get the tags.
+By using the `-t, --tag` flag in the command line, mankidown adds the tag to all notes of the document.
 The flag can be repeated

 ```console
 $ mankidown --deck mydeck -n Basic -t tag1 -t tag2 mynotes.md
 ```

 Additionally mankidown splits the words of the markdown document name and adds them as tags for all notes.
+If the markdown file is called `english-vocabulary.md`, mankidown will add `english` and `vocabulary` to all notes of the file.

 #### Note Tags